Jackson’s Bay, 1874-1879: Resolutely Untamed

 _______________

-Macfarlane censured the settlers for those debts.
-It did not seem to occur to him that his guaranteed salary—£300 a year—was several times that of the unlikely settler able to gain constant paid work.
+Macfarlane censured the settlers for their store and the rental debts.
+It did not seem to occur to him that his annual guaranteed salary of £300 was several times that of the unlikely settler able to gain constant paid work.
 A settler’s salary had to cover the cost of building his own house—and pay for the exorbitant prices charged at the store.
-Macfarlane, on the other hand, not only had a generous guaranteed income through his permanent position, but also had the building of his house paid for, and held or adopted other paid roles.
-He became engineer in charge of building the first Bay Road along the seashore.
-Murdoch told the commission of one result of that appointment:
+Macfarlane, on the other hand, not only had a generous guaranteed income through his permanent position, but also had the building of his house paid for.
+In addition, he held or adopted other paid roles, like that of engineer in charge of building the first Bay Road along the seashore.

 Almost every flood that came took away the works as fast as they could construct them.
-The sea threw down the wall… After laying out a large amount of money in making the road… it was abandoned.85
+The sea threw down the wall… After laying out a large amount of money in making the road… it was abandoned.88

 Before he moved to Jackson’s Bay, Macfarlane “was carrying on business as a merchant in Hokitika.”
-Exactly how much his own dealings as a merchant were involved in the two years he ran the Jackson’s Bay store remains murky, but he admitted to the commission that he supplied boots to settlers through his “private account.”87
+Exactly how much his own dealings as a merchant were involved in the two years he ran the Jackson’s Bay store remains murky, but he admitted to the commission that he supplied boots to settlers through his “private account.”90

 Irishman John Cronin, a former miner, said Macfarlane “kept drapery in his office, and he sold fearfully bad goods… flannel worn out in a month.”